lepertc/30850Project/README.md

 u_Weather/u_NOAA_weather_data.csv - daily weather for the DC area (measured at Reagan airport)

+## Datasplitting - in folder called u_data_splitting
+setup_and_sample - samples test sets for analysis of daily aggregated counts.
+RUN THIS FIRST 5percent - analysis of daily counts based on 5% training set 5percent - analysis of daily counts based on 10% training set 5percent - analysis of daily counts based on 25% training set

+setup_STATIONS - constructs and preprocesse data frame for stations aggregated counts.
+RUN THIS FIRST stations_total - analysis of total station counts stations_prop - analysis of proportion of rides at station that are end rides

 ## Accumulation testing - in folder called u_Ordered

 u_Ordered.Rproj - environment in which to run accumulation testing